SEO Recap covering July 7, 2026: Search Console adds social and video platform reporting

 Source: MarTech

-• The author says raw organic traffic is a weaker signal and recommends tracking brand demand, branded and direct searches, and social mentions instead.
+- Raw organic traffic is a weaker signal, so track brand demand, branded and direct searches, and social mentions instead.

 Technical SEO